 What is this project about?

-The new phase of support by UNDP and the Government of Japan starting in 2014 “Enhancing the capacity of local actors in efforts to improve Peace and Stability in North Africa, the Sahel and Great Lakes” is designed to:
+The new phase of collaboration between the Ministry of Foreign Affairs and UNDP was signed on 21 May 2014 to support the Cairo Centre for Conflict Resolution and Peacekeeping in Africa (CCCPA), funded by the Government of Japan.
+The new phase titled, “Enhancing the Capacity of Local actors in Efforts to Improve Peace and Stability in North Africa, the Sahel and Great Lakes” is designed to:

 1. Identify and support the implementation of a range of interventions with the primary objective of contributing to the capacity building of national and regional actors which is expected to result in:

 - Improved knowledge in border management in North Africa and the Sahel.

 - Greater understanding of and improved skills in Peacekeeping and Peacebuilding issues in North Africa, the Sahel and the Great Lakes Region.